Constitution and By-laws

 - A quorum for the general meeting is ten (10) members in addition to the members sitting on the Board of Directors.

 - The Annual General Meeting is held at a place and time determined by the Board of Directors and is convened by the latter.

 - The notice of the Annual General Meeting is sent to members at least 30 days in advance.
 The notice includes the agenda, a list of vacant board positions, proposed amendments to the bylaws and any other information relevant to the business of the meeting.

-- Except for an amendment to the constitution and Bylaws, in order for a vote to be valid, it must receive, as a minimum, the absolute majority (50% + 1) of the votes at the Annual General Meeting.
+- Except for an amendment to the constitution and Bylaws, in order for a vote to be valid, it must receive, as a minimum, the support of 50% + 1 of the members present at the Annual General Meeting.
 In case of a tie, the motion shall be defeated.

 Article 4.3 Powers